Unmolding Your Cake

-Have you ever spent time making a dessert only to find it did not unmold properly?
-If you are baking a cake or preparing a molded frozen dessert, it will not look impressive if you do not unmold it successfully.
+Have you ever spent hours making a dessert only to ruin it upon unmolding?
+If you are baking a cake or preparing a molded frozen dessert, it won't look impressive if you do not unmold it successfully.

 1. Use Nonstick Pans

 You can successfully unmold a dessert from a properly prepared pan that does not have a nonstick coating.
 However, if you are making a bundt cake or a cake that is in a mold that has swirls and ridges, it will be easier to use a pan that has a nonstick coating to minimize sticking.
 You are more likely to miss small areas when you are greasing and preparing a pan with crevices, and parchment lining may not always stay flat or cover the pan perfectly, so the batter can occasionally ooze under it.